sid-code/mafia/README.md

 ### Dependencies, configuration, and running

-This game requires the gems `eventmachine` and `em-websockets` to run.
+This game requires the gems `eventmachine` and `em-websocket` to run.

 Once these gems are installed, open `config.rb` to configure the server.
 (see section on setup if the `setup` key doesn't make sense)